ajay1236671/learnings/README.md

 #          KUBERNETES

-It is a wrapper for docker
+It is a wrapper for docker.
+It is an container orchestration platform that automates deployment, scaling, and management of containerized applications.

 pod - The smallest object in kubernetes.
 It is one or more container ReplicaSet - Ensures N copies of a pod.
 It ensures a specified number of identical pods are always running.